krisztin/krisztin.github.io/about.md

 Follow my journey from giving up a more than a decade long career in digital (marketing) to start anew as an Apprentice Developer.
 Yes, I have quit my nice, cushy, well-paid job to start a new career from the bottom.
 I call this dedication....my mum calls it insanity.

 You can expect a lot of rambling on analytics (I ❤️ numbers) and human-centred designs (I ❤️ people too...the nice ones...and sometimes the not so nice ones too).I shall try and keep you entertained, after all I am a stickler for great UX.

+{% include img.html file='teapawty.jpg' alt='kitten teapawty'
+caption='Filming and photographing cats, the career I gave up' -%}

 <h3><i class="fas fa-briefcase"></i> Work Experience</h3>